kylpo/notes/publishable/Convention-Injector-Component.md

 # Naming Convention for Injector Components
 Huh?
 What is an "injector component"?

-An injector component takes props, optionally uses those props to compute new ones, then injects them into its child via `React.cloneElement()`.
-Crucially, they also do not add any new components to the DOM!
-They only exist in React's virtual DOM.
+An injector component takes props, optionally computes new ones, then injects them into its child via `React.cloneElement()`.
+Crucially, it also does not add any new components to the DOM!
+It only exist in React's virtual DOM.

 ```jsx
 export class InjectorComponent extends React.Component {